matthiaaas/express-file-routing/README.md

 ### Custom Methods Exports

 You can add support for other method exports to your route files.
+This means that if your root app instance accepts non built-in handler invocations like `app.ws(route, handler)`, you can make them being recognized as valid handlers.

 ```ts
 // app.ts